Artifactsmaker/prime-elementology-decay-shadow-atlas/README.md

 ## Files

 - `index.html` - the self-contained interactive application, with the atlas dataset embedded directly inside the file.
-- `atlas-data.js` - optional source/export copy of the bundled atlas dataset; it is no longer required to run `index.html`.

 Only `index.html` is required for deployment.